April 6, 2026

 SOP debt works exactly like technical debt in software engineering.
 Every time a revenue-critical process gets established without being documented, you are borrowing against the future.
 The interest compounds invisibly until the day a key person leaves, a customer complains about inconsistent service, or you try to scale and realize the systems are not there.

 This guide covers how to assess your SOP debt, what it is costing you right now, and how to start paying it down without stopping everything else.
+If you are not yet clear on what SOPs actually do for a revenue-focused business, what SOPs are and why growing companies need them before they think they do covers the foundation.

 Signal 1: Things slow down or break when a key person is unavailable.